spatie/laravel-permission/README.md

 @endhasallroles
 ```

+You can use Laravel's native `@can` directive to check if a user has a certain permission.

 ## Extending

 If you need to extend or replace the existing `Role` or `Permission` models you just need to